mulesoft-labs/js-client-oauth2/README.md

 > The resource owner password credentials grant type is suitable in cases where the resource owner has a trust relationship with the client, such as the device operating system or a highly privileged application.
 The authorization server should take special care when enabling this grant type and only allow it when other flows are not viable.

-1. Make a direct request for the access token on behalf of the user using `githubAuth.owner.getToken(username, password)`.
+1. Make a direct request for the access token on behalf of the user using `githubAuth.owner.getToken(username, password [, options ])`.

 ```javascript
 githubAuth.owner.getToken('blakeembrey', 'hunter2')